Italy's overcrowded prisons close to collapse

 Magistrates are supposed to detain only those who represent a risk of flight, repeat offending or tampering with evidence.
 But lawyers at Antigone say the system is abused, partly because public opinion demands the pre-trial detention of suspects.

-Italy's supreme court has criticized the overuse of protective custody, a key strain on the prison system.
+Italy's supreme court has criticised the overuse of protective custody, a key strain on the prison system.

 "There are so many people awaiting trial for six, seven, eight months," said Cesare Cececotto, 58, who has been in Regina Coeli for two years.